A Tribute to Clark Griswold

 Let's set the scene

-At the front of the house is an illuminated red button; when pushed, Santa requests to have a toy car moved from the garage to the sleigh.
+At the front of the house is an illuminated red button.
+When pushed, Santa calls out to have a toy car moved from the garage to the sleigh.

 A stogie-smoking elf drives out and crashes into a stocking.
 On impact, lollies are shot from a cannon above and into the hands of some lucky visitors.